sourav-mandal8737/CapG_Training/README.md

-These are the tasks thawe have done during training
+These are the tasks that we have done during training